 My life before alcohol was pretty hellish.
 From a young age, I remember feeling like I was put on this earth by accident, that I didn’t want to be here.
 It was like I didn’t get the memo on how to act, and there was constantly a voice in my head telling me how awful I was for it.
 Drink was an easy way to escape that.

-Somehow, even trying alcohol for the first time at the age of 13, I knew that it could make me black out.
-And that was always the aim; I was never interested in just experimenting.
+Somehow, even trying it for the first time at the age of 13, I knew that alcohol could make me black out.
+And that was always the aim – I was never interested in just experimenting.
 Drinking in the park until I was paralytic became a regular Friday night feature.
-I knew I couldn’t get away with it at school, so I’d smoke cannabis in the week to take the edge off, and then drink all weekend.
+Knowing I wouldn’t get away with it at school, I’d smoke cannabis in the week to take the edge off, and then drink all weekend.
 That’s how I managed my early years.

 Drinking in the park until I was paralytic became a regular Friday night feature.

-People thought I was fun to be around in the beginning, but the older I got, the more difficult it became to control my behaviour, so I began drinking more in private.
-I’d start the night off with others but then carry on at home alone.
+People thought I was fun to be around in the beginning, but the older I got, the more difficult it became to control my behaviour – so I began drinking more in private.
+I’d start the night off with others but then carry on at home, alone.
 I think my parents were aware something was going on, but never the full extent.
-I got very good at hiding it: I was stashing cans under clothes in my wardrobe.
-I realise now those are the hallmarks of addiction, but it didn’t feel like that at the time.
-As soon as I left school and started earning my own money, I was drinking every day.
+I was stashing cans under clothes in my wardrobe – I got very good at hiding it.
+I realise now that’s a hallmark of addiction, but it didn’t feel like that at the time.
+Not even after I left school and started earning my own money, when I was drinking every day.

 When I finally hit rock bottom, I was diagnosed with Borderline Personality Disorder and admitted to a ‘Therapeutic Community’ (a residential, group-based approach to treating mental illness) where they taught me controlled drinking.
 Nobody used the word ‘alcoholic’, but it was pretty clear that I had a drinking problem – to everyone but me that is.
 I still didn’t truly believe alcohol was the issue.
 In my mind, I was just playing the game so that I could still drink.
 When I completed the programme in April 2010, I had a party to celebrate and didn’t sober up until the end of the following July.
 With nobody to supervise my drinking, I was off and running again and back to where I was before therapy.

-I reached a point where I was just so desperate – I felt like I’d tried everything – and while I was still convinced alcohol wasn’t the problem, I agreed to go to an Alcoholics Anonymous (AA) meeting on the recommendation of a counsellor in the community.
-Honestly, I was mainly going just to please them, and I figured I might get some medication out of it.
+While I was still convinced alcohol wasn’t the problem, I reached a point where I was so desperate that I agreed to go to an Alcoholics Anonymous (AA) meeting on the recommendation of a counsellor in the community.
+Honestly, I think I was mainly going just to please them, and I figured I might get some medication out of it.
 There was no way I was never going to drink again.

 It was my AA sponsor, a few months into my recovery, that raised the idea of gender dysphoria.

 How wrong I was!
-Within twenty minutes of my first AA meeting, I felt I related more to the others there than anyone in my 26 months at the Therapeutic Community.
+Within twenty minutes of my first AA meeting, I felt I could relate to the others there more than anyone in my twenty-six months at the Therapeutic Community.
 I had never sat with a group of people that had done the same sort of things that I’d done for a drink.
 Opening up to them, I could hear so clearly that I was an alcoholic – and two weeks in, I came out and said it.
 The acceptance I felt in that moment, and in the ten years since, is a beautiful thing.